Yasmin Moslem

 • To alleviate “catastrophic forgetting” on generic data, consider averaging the baseline model with the fine-tuned model.

-The most important value of the Mixed Fine-tuning approach is that this fine-tuned NMT in-domain model still works well on both in-domain data and general/out-of-domain data.
+Among the advantages of the Mixed Fine-tuning approach is that this fine-tuned NMT in-domain model still works well on both unseen in-domain data and general/out-of-domain data.
+Moreover, the approach can be fully automated (e.g. for various clients) once you verify it for your use cases.

-It is worth mentioning that we have successfully applied the Mixed Fine-Tuning approach, proposed by Chu et al. (2017), at production-level scenarios in the industry.
-We also employed it in a number of our Domain Adaptation and Low-Resource NMT papers such as Haque et al. (2020) in combination with other approaches, through which we won the first place at ICON 2020.
+It is worth mentioning that we have successfully applied the Mixed Fine-Tuning approach, proposed by Chu et al. (2017), in production-level scenarios in the industry.
+We also employed it in a number of our Domain Adaptation and Low-Resource NMT papers such as Haque et al. (2020) in combination with other approaches, through which we achieved the first place at ICON 2020 shared task, as well as Moslem et al. (2022) where we used synthetic in-domain data.